 Texas’s bid to keep control of its own greenhouse gas permitting program was rejected by a divided federal appeals court in a decision that supports a takeover by the U.S. Environmental Protection Agency.

-In a 2-1 ruling, the U.S. Court of Appeals in Washington said July 26 that Texas, Wyoming, Peabody Energy Corp. and industry groups aren’t in a legal position to challenge federal rules governing the revision of state implementation plans, known as SIPs.
+In a 2-1 ruling, the U.S. Court of Appeals in Washington said July 26 that Texas, Wyoming, Peabody Energy Corp.
+(BTU:US) and industry groups aren’t in a legal position to challenge federal rules governing the revision of state implementation plans, known as SIPs.
 The ruling follows the court’s holding last year that the EPA’s limits on greenhouse gas emissions are lawful.

 The parties cannot show harm because “the permitting requirements are self-executing” under the Clean Air Act, U.S. Circuit Judge Judith Rogers wrote in a majority opinion joined by Judge David Tatel.

 Texas sued the agency in 2010 to prevent the EPA from taking control of the state’s regulation of carbon-emissions from stationary sources.
 States were required to regulate greenhouse gases as pollutants in their permitting programs by January 2011.

 Bryan Shaw, chairman of the Texas Commission on Environmental Quality, said in an emailed statement that the “EPA has effectively rewritten the Clean Air Act to impose its new standards, imposed severely restrictive timelines on the states to implement its new requirements, and then twisted the act to immediately impose its agenda on Texas.”

 In a dissent, Circuit Judge Brett Kavanaugh argued that under EPA regulations the states should have three years to revise their plans before any federal intervention.
 He said the regulation also doesn’t impose a construction moratorium during those three years.